elisaoh/ECE759/cuml_ver2/readme.md

-this is modified version of cuml granger added to arima related files
+this is modified version of cuml.
+Granger added to arima related files.
-No extra files so as to avoid other problems
+No extra files so as to avoid other problems.

 How to run the example (standalone ver.)
 0. **I have already done this**